n00mkrad/text2image-gui/docs/Amd.md

 # AMD GPU Guide
 SD GUI comes with an implementation that enables hardware-accelerated AI image generation on all GPUs that support DirectML.

+**Note:** The AMD implementation uses an entirely different codebase from the default Pytorch implementation and thus lacks certain features, such as tileable image generation or custom samplers.

 ## Prerequisites